open-traffic-generator/otgen/README.md

 ### `create` and `add`

 Create a new OTG configuration item that can be further passed to stdin of `otgen run` command.
-The `add` variant of the command first reads an OTG configuraton from stdin.
+The `add` variant of the command first reads an OTG configuration from stdin.

 ```Shell
 otgen create flow                     # Create OTG flow configuration (default)